czerwonamaupa/Simulacra-and-Simulation/chapters/04-the-china-syndrome.md

 (Network effect)—the real (Harrisburg), isn't it nothing but the symptom of the imaginary (Network and China Syndrome) or the opposite?
 Marvelous indifferentiation, ideal constellation of simulation.
-Marvelous title, then, this China Syndrome, because the reversibility of symptoms and their convergence in the same process constitute precisely what we call a syndrome—that it is Chinese adds the poetic and intellectual quality of a conundrum
+Marvelous title, then, this *China Syndrome*, because the reversibility of symptoms and their convergence in the same process constitute precisely what we call a syndrome—that it is Chinese adds the poetic and intellectual quality of a conundrum